China warns Hong Kong protesters of severe repercussions | DW | 06.08.2019

 However, unrest has continued, if anything with more fervor than before, as protesters call for expanded democratic rights and further autonomy.

+Police said Monday's figures reached a new high with the largest daily toll of arrests since the protests began.

+"During the operation yesterday, the police arrested 148 people consisting of 95 males and 53 females, aged between 13 and 63 years old," superintendent John Tse said.

-Lam on Monday warned the region was nearing a "very dangerous situation," as she said the protests challenge China's sovereignty.
+Lam warned the region was nearing a "very dangerous situation," as she said the protests challenge China's sovereignty.

 "I dare say they are trying to destroy Hong Kong," said Lam.